aaron-G18/liri-node-app/README.md

 **There are four main shell commands that can be entered to execute the app correctly.
 * **Any of the shell commands should start with "node liri.js" and then have key commands added after that.
-* To search for concert events, "concert-this" and the band/artist name should be typed after the "node liri.js" and then press enter. (e.g. "node liri.js concert-this Metallica")
+* To search for concert events, "concert-this" and the band/artist name should be typed after "node liri.js" and then press enter. (e.g. "node liri.js concert-this Metallica")
-* To search for song/album information, "spotify-this-song" and the song title should be typed after the "node liri.js" and then press enter. (e.g. "node liri.js spotify-this-song Criminal")
+* To search for song/album information, "spotify-this-song" and the song title should be typed after "node liri.js" and then press enter. (e.g. "node liri.js spotify-this-song Criminal")
-* To search for information about a movie, "movie-this" and the movie title should be typed after the "node liri.js" and then press enter. (e.g. "node liri.js movie-this Jaws)
+* To search for information about a movie, "movie-this" and the movie title should be typed after "node liri.js" and then press enter. (e.g. "node liri.js movie-this Jaws)
+* To use the text in the "random.txt" file to search, "do-what-it-says" should be entered after "node liri.js" and then press enter. (e.g. "node liri.js do-what-it-says")

 Here are linsk to some screenshots of the app results and a video of the app in use: